 Exhale as you step your right foot outside of your right hand, planting it on the mat.

-Grounding through your left hand, open up towards right, reaching your right elbow and right arm up towards the ceiling.
+Grounding through your left hand, open up towards the right, reaching your right elbow and right arm up towards the ceiling.
 Gaze follows fingertips.

 Return your right hand to the mat, then step back to high plank.